 Reflecting and Thinking

 The Jews were very concerned with cleanliness, especially in their desire to define what was ceremonially clean or unclean.
-In fact, an extensive tradition had developed in Judaism with various man-made rules and regulations to govern cleanliness.
+In fact, an extensive tradition had developed in Judaism with numerous man-made rules and regulations to govern cleanliness.
 The problem with the rules was that they were superficial and external, failing to address the matter of the heart which is the heart of the matter.
-No wonder Jesus used the words of Isaiah's prophecy to accuse them of dishonoring God, distancing themselves from God, and vain worship.
+No wonder Jesus used the words of Isaiah's prophecy to accuse the Jews of dishonoring God, distancing themselves from God, and vain worship.

-When Jesus said that cleanliness was not defined in physical matters but in internal thoughts that are reflected in what one says, the Pharisees were offended.
+When Jesus says that cleanliness is not defined in physical matters but rather in internal thoughts that are reflected in what one says, the Pharisees are offended.
 Peter asks for an explanation of Jesus' words in verse 11, calling the teaching a parable.
-Jesus summarizes what matters in verses 17-20 of the text.
+Jesus makes clear what matters in verses 17-20 of the today's text.

 What matters most to you?
 In your Christian life, do you focus more on external measurements like what you do or on internal matters such as the condition of your heart (thoughts, attitudes, feelings, desire, will)?
-What is the significance of Jesus' statement that evil actions begin in the evil thoughts of the heart?
+What is the importance of Jesus' statement that evil actions begin in the evil thoughts of the heart?
 How can we most effectively address behavioral problems?
 Do we change behavior or do we change our hearts?
 Why were the Pharisees offended?
 Are the words of Isaiah's prophecy ever applicable to us in our lives (honor given only with lips, distanced hearts, vain worship, man-made rules)?

 Dear God, help us focus on what really matters so that our lives might bring you glory and honor and praise.
 Help us develop hearts that care about important things.
 Help us develop the mind of Christ.
-Help us understand how unimportant some of the trivial matters we emphasize may be.
+Help us understand how unimportant some of the trivial matters that we emphasize may be.
 Cleanse and purify our hearts as we obediently seek your will and way, we pray in Jesus' name, Amen.